Friday, March 6, 2026

 Before you sign any lease or commit to a location, benchmark your shortlisted sites against these 10 parameters:

-- Will you get the space ready with electricity, exhaust, and drainage?
-(If not, you’ll have to budget a few dollars extra along with a delay of 4-6 weeks)
+3. Will you get the space ready with electricity, exhaust, and drainage?
+(If not, you’ll have to budget a few dollars more, along with a delay of 4-6 weeks)

-- Is rent under 12% of your projected gross monthly sales?
+4. Is your rent less than 12% of your projected gross monthly sales?

-- Does Doordash/Grubhub show your location inside a high-demand radius?
+5. Does DoorDash/Grubhub show that you’re inside a high-demand radius?

-- Is there a car park or easy pickup point within 30 steps?
+6. Is there a car park or an easy pickup point within 30 steps?

-- Can the kitchen and front-of-house layout support simultaneous operations?
+7. Is the layout in the kitchen and front-of-house capable of supporting simultaneous operations?

 If even two of these questions score a “No,” pause and reassess your decision.